opendnssec/odslab/intro.md

 ### Connecting to a Server

-Use an SSH client (such as OpenSSH or PuTTY) to connect to your server.
+Use an SSH client (such as OpenSSH or PuTTY) to connect to your servers.
 The private key will be given to you by the teacher.

 **OpenSSH**